CygnusBorjigi/Data-mining-note/Lecture 3.md

 3. The function has to show symmetry: $$d(x, y) = d(y, x)$$
 4. The function has to show triangle inequality: $$\forall x, y, z \in X \left( d(x, y) \le d(x, z) + d(z, y)\right)$$

-Those four properties new so important, that the Computer Science community has come to a decision that any distance function that have those four properties would have a special name, **metrics**.
+Those four properties are so important, that the Computer Science community has come to a decision that any distance function that have those four properties would have a special name, **metrics**.
 And a data space equipped with a metric function is called a **metric space**.

 At this point, it is necessary to introduce the two main types of functions for modeling the similarity of objects.